Get Free Solar Panel Quotes

 Tesla has, to date, designed and released four variants of the Powerwall (Powerwall 1—now discontinued, Powerwall 2, Powerwall +).

-Its latest variant, the Powerwall 3, will become available in late 2024.
-It was released in the U.S. in September 2023.
+Its latest variant, the Powerwall 3, became available on the 19th June 2024, after its release in the US in September 2023.

 How big is the Tesla Powerwall 2?